 To help pay for a solar system Nunavut offers the Home Renovation Program.
 This is a comprehensive assistance program offered by the Nunavut Housing Corporation.
 The program includes financial, program, and technical assistance for Nunavut residents wishing to carry our major repairs, renovations, and energy efficiency upgrades to their home.

-The financial assistance comes in the form of a forgivable loan of $50,000 and an extra $15,000 for energy efficiency upgrades.
+The financial assistance comes in the form of a forgivable loan of up to $65,000 and an extra $15,000 for energy efficiency upgrades.
 The loan is offered on a 10 year time frame and is forgiven at 1.67% monthly beginning the first month of the fifth year, such that 20% of the loan is forgiven yearly from years 6 through 10.

 Electricity consumers in Ontario may take advantage of the net-metering initiative with renewable energy generators up to 500kW or less.
 Net metering allows Ontarians to send excess electricity to the distribution system for a credit toward energy costs.
 Once you’re connected to the distribution system, your local distribution company will continue to read your meter just as they do now and then subtract the value of electricity you supply to the grid from the value of what you take from the grid.
 What you’ll see on your bill is the “net” difference between these two amounts.
 Credits can be used up within one year, any remaining credits after that are reset to zero (i.e. you give them away to the electrical company).

 Be advised that the rules make it much more difficult and expensive to connect systems over 10 kW to the grid.
 In particular for residential use 10 kW of solar PV (it is the inverter size that counts) should be considered the practical limit.
-The net-metering laws also require residential net-metering systems to be roof-mounted, it is not allowed to use ground-mounted solar.
 In addition, many areas in Ontario are currently “grid constrained”.
 This means the (rather arbitrary) limit of 7% of renewable sources set by Hydro-One and other electrical providers has been reached for large areas of the electrical network, and no additional renewable energy systems will be allowed to connect to the grid in those areas.

 Prince Edward Island offers annual net-metering for residents through the Renewable Energy Act for systems up to 100 kW in size.
 Maritime Electric customers can find information on how to apply at this link.
 Overproduction is credited at the retail rate, and those credits can be used up in subsequent billing periods.
 Credits expire after 12 months, making this annual net-metering.

 Despite the abundance of renewable energy production (most of Quebec’s electricity is truly generated via hydro power), this province is currently one of the best places to be for solar power!
-The Quebec net-metering option allows for renewable power generation, including solar, up to 50 kW.
+The Quebec net-metering option allows for renewable power generation, including solar, up to 20 kW for single-phase (most residential customers) and 50 kW for 3-phase.
 Overproduction is credit as kWh’s on the customer’s account, and the credits can be used up when production falls short.
 The credits reset after only 2 years.
 Unique in Canada!

 Quebec Heating with Green Power